pnp/pnpcore/docs/using-the-sdk/basics-getdata.md

     // Option B: Use the lists from the returned collection, you're
     // only working with the effectively returned lists.
 These lists
-    // are not loaded into the domain model var lists = await context.Web.Lists.Where(p => p.Title == "Site Pages").ToListAsync();
+    // are not loaded into the context var lists = await context.Web.Lists.Where(p => p.Title == "Site Pages").ToListAsync();

     foreach(var list in lists)